vizdata-f21/project-1-mr_palmer_s_penguins/README.md

 125 years.
 To really grasp the full story of success at the Olympics, we want to take a broader view and look at which countries have been most successful throughout all the Olympic games and in which sports.
-Nations take pride in their overall medal counts– in modern times, Google tracks and publishes these medal counts.
+Nations take pride in their overall medal counts–in modern times, Google tracks and publishes these medal counts.
 Despite popular interest in these metrics, fewer people are aware of their nations’ performance extending back over a century.
 Thus, we are intrigued by these cumulative wins and